HabitatFramework/UserGuide/functions/functions.rst

 To filter proposed OSMM Updates:

 * Click :guilabel:`Edit... --> Review OSMM Updates` to enter review OSMM update mode.
 The OSMM Updates Filter window will appear as shown in figure :ref:`figUIOUF`.
-* Select a row in the table or manually select the required values for any or all of the Process, Spatial, Change and Status fields.
+* Select a row in the table or manually select the required values for any or all of the Process, Change, Spatial and Status fields.
 * Click :guilabel:`Ok` to apply the selected filter to the INCID records in the main interface.

 .. note::